jiamingz42/JobBoardScrape/README.md

 - "zipcode=" can be used to specify the searched regions
 - "radius=" can be used to specify the radius of the searched region when zipcode is specified
 - "pageNum=" can be used to the specify the page num of the search result.
 Note that Linkedin only make the first 40 pages avaialble to normal user.

+### Script: company.py

+company.py scrapes the information of those companies that occur in the job database but not yet stored in the company database.

 ### Script: location.py